indoorsnavigation/IndoorsSDK-Android/README.md

 - [Code](#code)

 ## Requirements
-- Minimum android sdk 24 API
+- Support minimum android sdk 24 API
 ## Getting Started

 This library is available [on Artifactory](https://software.indoorsnavi.pro/artifactory/android).
 To use it, add the following to your `build.gradle`: